 Outlook Uncertain On Gun Policy As Trump Signals Openness — With NRA In His Ear

-President Trump said he's willing to get behind some changes to background checks for gun-buyers as long as Democrats don't move the goalposts and lead him down a "slippery slope."
+President Trump said he is willing to get behind some changes to background checks for gun buyers as long as Democrats don't move the goalposts and lead him down a "slippery slope."

-The president told reporters on Wednesday that he continues to support new or altered checks without going into detail and he acknowledged that he's been taking counsel on the issue from the National Rifle Association.
+The president told reporters on Wednesday that he continues to support new or altered checks, without going into detail, and he acknowledged that he has been taking counsel on the issue from the National Rifle Association.

-Trump confirmed he'd spoken with NRA CEO Wayne LaPierre on Tuesday but not some news accounts that suggested the two men had agreed there would be no movement on background checks.
+Trump confirmed he had spoken with NRA CEO Wayne LaPierre on Tuesday but not some news accounts that suggested the two men had agreed there would be no movement on background checks.

 Instead, Trump said he and LaPierre mostly talked about "concepts" and "certain weaknesses we want to fix" in the current process for buying guns.